Just like a Woman (2012 film): Casting choices

 Mayte Garcia who is best known for being the ex-wife of legendary rock superstar Prince was first offered the role of Marilyn as well as to choreograph the belly dancing sequences in the film but had to decline due to scheduling conflicts with the show Hollywood Exes.
 Latin pop superstar Shakira was considered for the role as well.
 Lady Gaga lobbied hard for the role of Marilyn.
 Sasha Alexander was offered the role of Marilyn but couldn't fit the role into her schedule as she was busy with the show Rizzoli & Isles.

 Production

 Tessalit Productions produced the film together with Taghit, which is the American subsidiary of Rachid Bouchareb's company 3B Productions.
 It was co-produced by Arte France Cinéma, the British The Bureau and the American Cohen Media Group.
-Filming started in June and ended 5 August 2011.
+Filming started in June and ended on 5 August 2011.